Contains advertisement for Vantastic Foods

 You can serve the soy satay right away with spicy peanut sauce, cilantro and fresh lime or throw them on the grill later.

-Of course they are amazing with pineapple rice!
-Recipe coming soon …
+Of course they are amazing with my vegan egg fried pineapple rice!

 Have you made this recipe?
 I would love to see your picture on Instagram @flymetotheveganbuffet or #flymetotheveganbuffet.